Logging the Energy Efficiency of Sustainable "Earthship" Homes

 by Dr. Martin Freney

-Lecturer, University of South Australia, School of Art, Architecture & Design
+Lecturer, University of South Australia, School of Art, Architecture and Design

 Principal, Earthship Eco Homes and Earthship Ironbank

 The need for energy-efficient buildings is gaining momentum as governments attempt to reduce carbon emissions, and residents aim to reduce energy bills and enjoy more comfortable homes.
 In many countries, mandatory energy-efficiency standards are enshrined in law via building codes.
 Software is typically used to predict the energy use for heating and cooling for a proposed building, according to factors such as orientation of glazing, insulation, construction materials, and the local climate.